Frustrated quantum spin systems in small triangular lattices studied with a numerical method: Introduction

 \section{Introduction}

 Some entangled ground states of spin systems do not order even at zero temperature.
 The lack of order, which is originated by strong quantum fluctuations on the spin orientations, prevents their characterization by means of local order parameters.
-Such quantum disordered states, termed generically quantum spin liquids (QSL), are linked to a highly degenerated ground state and contain long range entanglement.
+Such quantum disordered states, termed generically quantum spin liquids (QSL), are linked to topological degenerated ground states and contain long range entanglement.
 Moreover, they are locally indistinguishable~\cite{Wen2002, balents2010, Savary2017}, meaning that they cannot be detected or distinguished using local measurements.

 QSL are often caricatured as a liquid of singlets, where the singlets formed between nearby spins strongly fluctuate from one configuration to another.
 Due to such fluctuations, the ground state of the system is far from a product state, implying that entanglement in QSL plays a crucial role.
 Ground states of local spin Hamiltonians are normally short range entangled, as evidenced by the fact that the entanglement entropy, $\mathcal{S}$, of any bipartite cut of the system follows an area law: $\mathcal{S}(L)\sim L^{D-1}$, where $D$ is the dimension of the system and $L$ the linear size of the boundary separating both regions.
 Corrections to this law appear, for instance, in critical gapless quantum phases or in topologically ordered states.
-In 2D, the later fulfill $\mathcal{S}(L) \sim L+ b_0\gamma$, where $\gamma$ is a universal correction, independent of the lattice size that signals topological order~\cite{Kitaev2006,Levin2006,Isakov2011}.
+In 2D, the latter fulfill $\mathcal{S}(L) \sim L+ b_0\gamma$, where $\gamma$ is a universal correction called topological entanglement entropy, which is independent of the lattice size an signals topological order~\cite{Kitaev2006,Levin2006,Isakov2011}.

-The combination of the above features makes unfeasible the description of QSL in terms of effective mean field approaches with fluctuation corrections over the mean field ansatz.
-Hence, finding the eigenstates of the corresponding Hamiltonians mostly relies, for the time being, in numerical approaches and/or complex variational ansatzes in very large lattice systems.
+The combination of the above features makes unfeasible to use effective mean field approaches with fluctuation corrections over the mean field ansatz for the description of QSL.
+Hence, finding for such cases the eigenstates of the Hamiltonians of interest mostly relies, for the time being, in numerical approaches and/or complex variational ansatzs.
 The numerical methods are, of course, severely hindered by the requirement of large lattices.

-Here we show, however, that the relevant signatures of QSL in frustrated disordered 2D systems can be correctly obtained in surprisingly small lattices by properly engineering the boundary conditions.